 - Assets: $124,493,822 (2014)

-- Grants Awarded: $6,066,405 (2009)
+- Grants Awarded: $7,887,048 (2014)

-In addition to the grantees named above, the following organizations are also among the many recent recipients of Mertz Gilmore Foundation support: Adalah: the American Civil Liberties Union Foundation; Betselem-Israeli Information Center for Human Rights in the Occupied Territories; the Brennan Center for Justice; the Center for Economic and Social Rights; the Council on Foundations; Earth Island Institute; the Energy Foundation; Environmental Defense Fund; the Environmental Working Group; Greenpeace; the Lawyers Committee for Civil Rights Under Law; the Legal Center for Arab Minority Rights in Israel; the Massachusetts Immigrant and Refugee Advocacy Coalition; the National Council of La Raza; the National Immigration Forum; the Natural Resources Defense Council; the New Israel Fund; Physicians for Human Rights; Public Citizen; the Sierra Club; State Voices; the Tides Foundation and Tides Center; the Union Of Concerned Scientists; and the U.S. Public Interest Research Group.
+Noteworthy recipients of MGF grants include: the A.J.
+Muste Memorial Institute, Adalah, the Al-Mezan Center for Human Rights, the American Civil Liberties Union Foundation, the American Friends Service Committee, Amnesty International, Betselem, the Brennan Center for Justice, the Center for Climate Strategies, the Center for Economic and Social Rights, Common Cause, the Council on Foundations, the Earth Island Institute, EarthJustice, the Energy Foundation, the Environmental Defense Fund, the Environmental Law and Policy Center, the Environmental Working Group, Global Green USA, Greenpeace, Hamoked, the Illinois Coalition for Immigrant and Refugee Rights, Jewish Funds for Justice, the Lawyers Committee for Civil Rights Under Law, MADRE, the Massachusetts Immigrant and Refugee Advocacy Coalition, the National Committee for Responsive Philanthropy, the National Council of La Raza, the National Immigration Forum, the National Immigration Law Center, the Natural Resources Defense Council, the New Israel Fund, Physicians for Human Rights, the Proteus Fund, Public Citizen, the Sierra Club, the Southern Poverty Law Center, State Voices, the Tides Foundation and Tides Center, Trust for Public Land, the Union Of Concerned Scientists, and the U.S. Public Interest Research Group.

-(Information on grantees and monetary amounts courtesy of The Foundation Center, GuideStar, ActivistCash, the Capital Research Center and Undue Influence)
+(Information on grantees and monetary amounts courtesy of The Foundation Center, GuideStar, ActivistCash, the Capital Research Center, Undue Influence, and MertzGilmore.org)